nagacharan-tangirala/disolv/README.md

 ### Publication

-Please cite the following article if you used Disolv in your research.
+Disolv is used in generating the results of the following publications:

 ```
 @inproceedings{tangirala2024simulation,